 If you are considering a major renovation of your master bathroom be prepared to spend 5-10% of the value of your home to remodel your master bath.
 That is certainly a lot of money, which means you want to be smart about your approach to the renovation project.
 Certainly minor and more limited renovations will cost less.
 By focusing on the major renovation project we’ll cover all of the necessary bases for major or minor renovations.

 Second – Examine the Essentials

-Before exploring the aesthetics of the bathroom it is best start with the mechanicals.
+Before exploring the aesthetics of the bathroom it is best to start with the mechanicals.
 A beautiful, but nonfunctioning bathroom doesn’t provide value to anyone.
 The mechanics are also an area where the hidden surprises could appear.
 First, consider the age and condition of your home and whether or not the plumbing needs to be replaced.
 You don’t want to replace leaking pipes two months after you remodel your beautiful master bath.

 The next mechanical element to consider is the electrical system.
 If you have an older home you might need to upgrade your electrical system in the bathroom to meet current code requirements.
 While you are looking at the electrical system you will also want to make sure that your bathroom is properly ventilated to remove the excess moisture that is created in a bathroom.
 Excess moisture in a home can allow mold to grow.
 Excess moisture slowly rots your home.
 Any unwanted water or moisture is the enemy of your home; it needs to be properly controlled.

 Third – Exploratory Work

 If possible you will want to do some exploratory work to make sure your floor and walls are sound; especially around showers, sinks and toilets where water could have created damage over the years.
 You’ll want to replace any subflooring or walls if they are damaged.
 If you find mold you will want to remediate.
 Mold remediation could be simple or more involved.
 It just depends on the seriousness of the mold growth.